-My grapefruit margaritas are made with reposado tequila, freshly squeezed grapefruit juice, simple syrup, and triple sec.
-They’re real, simple, and a refreshing twist on the classic marg.
+My grapefruit margaritas are made with blanco tequila, freshly squeezed grapefruit juice, fresh lime juice, simple syrup, and elderflower liquor.
+They’re real, simple, and offer a refreshing twist on the classic marg.
 A lot of critics may think a grapefruit-based cocktail is bitter.
-Well, you’re right, however paired with simple syrup and triple sec, that bitterness fades into irresistible flavor.Print
+Well, you’re right, however, paired with simple syrup and elderflower, that bitterness fades into the irresistible flavor.

-- 2 ounces reposado tequila (silver will do)
+- 2 ounces blanco tequila

-- 1/2 ounce Cointreau or triple sec
+- 1/2 ounce simple syrup

 - Combine all ingredients in a cocktail shaker with ice.
-Shake vigorously for 10 seconds and pour into a Double Old-Fashioned glass with a salted rim.
+Shake vigorously for 10 seconds and pour into a Double old-fashioned glass with a salted rim.

 - Garnish with a grapefruit wedge.

 Rub the rim of your glass with a grapefruit wedge to adhere the salt.
 This cocktail works great as a spicy drink as well.
 Add fresh jalapeno or spicy cocktail bitters for a twist.